 - Record Keeping of all business transactions

-There is little or very less awareness regarding maintaining proper accounting records but now it’s recommended to do so because;
+There is little awareness regarding maintaining proper accounting records while now it’s recommended to do so because;

-VAT is a transaction level TAX – Although the standard rate is 5% but some transactions will be either zero rated or exempted.
-As a transaction based tax, VAT must be verified and accounted for each transaction.
-It is important because transaction-based tax, and a proper accounting system helps to identify the impact of VAT on each transaction.
+VAT is a transaction level TAX – Although the standard rate is 5%, some transactions will be either zero-rated or exempted.
+VAT must be verified and accounted for each transaction.
+It is important because transaction-based tax, and a proper accounting system helps identify the impact of VAT on each transaction.

-Calculating and Reporting of VAT – A VAT registered business is required to charge, and remit VAT collected to the Tax authorities on periodic basis.
-Proper maintaining of VAT charged on supplies and paid while purchases help to analyse the net VAT payable to the authority.
+Calculating and Reporting VAT – A VAT registered business must charge and remit VAT collected to the Tax authorities periodically.
+Proper maintenance of VAT charged on supplies and paid while purchases help to analyze the net VAT payable to the authority.

-Claiming of input TAX credit – If a business sells or supplies zero rated goods or services it can claim input TAX credit that it has paid while its purchases.
-For claiming the input tax credit proper documentation and record maintenance is highly important to prove before the tax authorities in any time in future.
+Claiming of input TAX credit – If a business sells or supplies zero-rated goods or services, it can claim input TAX credit that it has paid while its purchases.
+To claim the input tax credit, proper documentation and record maintenance are crucial.
+It is important in convincing the tax authorities in the future.

-Problem of managing the cashflow – If you aren’t managing your books of accounts it will be difficult for you to understand how much refund must be claimed which might lead to problem of cash flow.
+Problem of managing the cash flow – If you aren’t managing your books of accounts, it will be difficult for you to understand how much refund must be claimed, which might lead to a problem with cash flow.

-Supportive for VAT Audit – There would be periodic audits conducted by the tax authorities and businesses often struggle to address questions raised by the authorities during the audit in case of insufficient documents for supporting their claims.
-This may lead to penalties pertaining to non-compliance of the VAT laws.
+Supportive for VAT Audit – The tax authorities would conduct periodic audits.
+Businesses often struggle to address questions raised by the authorities during the audit in case of insufficient documents to support their claims.
+This may lead to penalties for non-compliance with the VAT laws.

-A proper bookkeeping and accounting system therefore is now inevitable for all the business houses whether small or large.
+Therefore, a proper bookkeeping and accounting system is now inevitable for all the business houses, whether small or large.